-The Master's in Clinical Mental Health Counseling degree is accredited by the Council for Accreditation of Counseling and Related Educational Program (CACREP) and approved by the American Art Therapy Association (AATA).
+The Master's in Clinical Mental Health Counseling degree is accredited by the Council for Accreditation of Counseling and Related Educational Program (CACREP) and the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 The degree fulfills coursework requirements for licensure in New Jersey as a Licensed Professional Counselor (LPC) and integrates the CACREP Standards for Clinical Mental Health Counselors.
 The Master's in Clinical Mental Health Counseling degree with art therapy specialization also fulfills coursework requirements for registration as an art therapist (ATR) with the Art Therapy Credentials Board (ATCB) and licensure as a Professional Art Therapist (LPAT) in NJ.